souravsathyan/React-Testing/readme.md

 - test the behaviour
 - 3rd party code eg. MUI components instead test he components that uses the MUI components
 - code that is not important from users pov -

+# getByRole Options

+- name
+  - accessible name is equal to aria-label, label name, text content -

+# getByAltText

+- returns element that has alt text
+- only supports which have alt attribute like img, input, area etc.
+-

+# Priority of queries

+- getByRole
+- getByLabelText
+- getByPlaceholderText
+- getByText
+- getByDisplayValue
+- getByAltText
+- getByTitle
+- getByTestId